Have you suffered damage as a result of something the government has done or decided to do? You can sometimes request compensation for this.

 - suffered loss of income

 In some cases you can request compensation from the municipality, province, regional water authority or national authorities.
 There is a difference in compensation for lawful or for unlawful government acts.

-An example of a lawful government act is a road reconstruction.
+An example of a lawful government act is road reconstruction.
 If, as a result, it is difficult or impossible to reach your business premises, you can suffer a loss.
 Or you can suffer a loss resulting from rerouting cables and pipelines.
-In that case, it is possible to ask for compensation.
+In that case, it is possible to ask for compensation (in Dutch).
 This is called compensation for loss resulting from lawful government acts.
-The government is not obliged to compensate all losses.

-An example of an unlawful government act is the wrongful refusal of a licence or permit.
+An example of an unlawful government act is a wrongful decision to refuse a licence or permit.
 If you suffer a loss as a result, you are entitled to full compensation.

-There is a strict division in jurisdiction between the administrative and civil courts in relation to compensation for government acts.
-When it concerns loss in the field of social insurance, public service law or taxes, the administrative courts have jurisdiction.
+When it concerns loss in the field of social insurance, public service law or taxes, the administrative courts have jurisdiction (in Dutch).
 In other cases both civil and administrative courts have jurisdiction, up to an amount of €25,000 (at the discretion of the citizen).
-Beyond that amount, you will have to appeal to a civil court.
+Beyond that amount, you will have to appeal to a civil court (in Dutch).